JoetheManHowie/NUSCAN/nuscan/README.md

 ## Compiling
 ------------

-In order to compile the nuscan aglorith, download the code in this directory and have a properly formatted graph (see [`prep_graph`](https://github.com/JoetheManHowie/NUSCAN/tree/main/prep_graph)).
+In order to compile the nuscan algorithm, download the code in this directory and have a properly formatted graph (see [`prep_graph`](https://github.com/JoetheManHowie/NUSCAN/tree/main/prep_graph)).
 Then in the terminal run the `make` command; this executes the code in the [`Makefile`](https://github.com/JoetheManHowie/NUSCAN/blob/main/nuscan/Makefile) which compile the .cpp files so that main is the executed file using -03 optimization.

 ## Execution